kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![bordered height=20%](images/AppFlow.png)

-The segue sets the transitioning delegate of the destination view controller behind the scenes and also sets up its presentation according to the size class [TODO: FPE: ...the size class of the app?].
+The segue sets the transitioning delegate of the destination view controller behind the scenes and also sets up its presentation according to the current size class.

 The source view controller method `prepareForSegue(_:sender:)` sets up the data for the destination view controller.

-Control is turned over to the destination controller [TODO: FPE: Who turns control over to the destination controller?].
-The destination controller then invokes its transition delegate which sets off the default Cover Vertical animation.
+The system then turns control over to the destination view controller.
+The destination view controller then invokes its transition delegate which sets off the default Cover Vertical animation.

 That covers the basic actions behind a segue.
 Now you can take the working segue and customize it with a segue subclass.